markusfisch/bots/README.md

 	.....\n
 	.#...\n

-`X` is where you are.
+`X` is you.
+First line is in front of you, the last one is behind you.

 There are three terrain types:

 	. - flatland
 	~ - water
 	# - wood

-At the moment you can move through all of them.

-`^`, `<`, `>` and `V` stand for another player and his/her relative direction.
-For example, he's looking at you, kid:
+You can't walk through water or wood or other players.

+`^`, `<`, `>` and `V` is another player.
+The character points in the direction the other player is looking.
+For example, here, a player is right in the front of you, looking at you:

 	..V..\n
 	....~\n